 Ervin Ridge Wilderness Study Area: A bit more than 3,900 acres of this 5,150-acre WSA are already within the Upper Missouri Wild and Scenic River corridor.
-On the south side of the Missouri, the small size of the area, its lack of scenic quality and primitive recreation opportunities, coupled with wilderness management conflicts and the high potential for future natural gas development prevented this WSA from attaining the full Wilderness designation.
+On the north side of the Missouri, the small size of the area, its lack of scenic quality and primitive recreation opportunities, coupled with wilderness management conflicts and the high potential for future natural gas development prevented this WSA from attaining the full Wilderness designation.
 It didn't help any, either, that there are some major off-site influences just beyond the area's boundaries that detract considerably from its value as a wilderness area.

 Antelope Creek Wilderness Study Area: On the north side of the Missouri, 9,600 acres of this 12,350-acre WSA were recommended for full Wilderness designation.
 The area is rich with opportunities for solitude and primitive recreation such as hiking, hunting, rock climbing and photography.
 The presence of Kid Curry's outlaw hideaway also adds to the area's historical significance.

-Dog Creek Wilderness Study Area: None of this 8,100-acre property on the south side of the Missouri River was recommended for full Wilderness designation.
+Dog Creek South Wilderness Study Area: None of this 8,100-acre property on the north side of the Missouri River was recommended for full Wilderness designation.
 It does have some colorful, broken topography and several prehistoric occupation sites but comes up a bit short on the scenery and the unconfined primitive recreation opportunities.
-With a "tunneled" road running right across the middle of the area and a high potential for future natural gas production with its related resource conflicts, the Dog Creek Wilderness Study Area never really had a chance...
+With a "tunneled" road running right across the middle of the area and a high potential for future natural gas production with its related resource conflicts, the Dog Creek South Wilderness Study Area never really had a chance...

-A limestone formation on the shore of the Missouri River
+Stone spires along the shore of the Missouri River